 Nicholas is a graduate of the Royal Academy of Music in London, where he earned his postgraduate Professional Diploma under the tutelage of Karen Jones, Laura Jellicoe, and Katherine Baker.
 He pursued additional training in Baroque interpretation with Lisa Beznosiuk and piccolo with Patricia Morris.
 He completed his previous graduate studies at the Longy School of Music of Bard College under the tutelage of Marco Granados and Robert Willoughby.
 He holds a Bachelor of Arts summa cum laude in Music and French from Gordon College, where he was a Presser Foundation Scholar and the first prize winner of the concerto competition.

-A passionate instructor, Nicholas has served on the flute faculties of the Concord Conservatory of Music, Tufts University Community Music Programs, and Ipswich and Arlington Schools.
-He also worked as a Teaching Artist for El Sistema Somerville and traveled to Cap-Haitian, Haiti under the auspices of the Fulbright Association to teach flutists and coach chamber music at the Institut de Musique “Cemuchca.”
+A devoted and passionate instructor, Nicholas teaches flute at Ipswich Schools (Massachusetts) and has also held faculty positions at City of London Academy, Concord Conservatory, Tufts University Community Music Programs, and Arlington Schools.
+He also traveled to Cap-Haitien, Haiti under the auspices of the Fulbright Association to teach flutists and coach chamber music as a guest instructor at the Institut de Musique 'Cemuchca.'